rogue07/Raspberry-Pi-Access-Control-System/README.md

 All files are in the .zip file.

-1. Make sure the OS has a user named "accessc" and the files are pit into the "Documents" folder.
+1. Make sure the OS has a user named "accessc" and the files are put into the "Documents" folder.

 2. Unzip file:
      $ unzip accessc.zip